4 Simple Ways to Retain Drivers and Reduce Turnover

 • Training and Continuous Education: Provide paid, comprehensive training for new hires and extend continuous education opportunities for existing employees, such as safety or communications courses.

-• Build Relationships: Make it a point to get to know your drivers, and then pay attention to which drivers need to make it home for certain family events and when.
-Do your best to accommodate their home-life needs when they bring it up.
+• Build Relationships: Make it a point to get to know your drivers, and then pay attention to which drivers need to make it home for certain family events.
+Do your best to accommodate their home-life needs when possible.

 3. Communicate Clearly and Frequently

 You should also welcome and invite feedback from your employees, and then follow up on the feedback with actionable changes.
-The feedback can be as simple as word-of-mouth, or a formal survey you send out to all employees a few times a year.
-Either way, you should always provide a way for employees to give anonymous feedback so they can be honest without a fear of backlash and will subsequently feel they are valued by the organization.
+Feedback can be as simple as word-of-mouth, or a formal survey you send out to all employees a few times a year.
+Either way, you should always provide a way for employees to give anonymous feedback so they can be honest without the fear of backlash, subsequently helping them feel valued by the organization.

 4. Provide Current Technology